Drug Charge Defense Lawyer

 Possession

-• For Schedule IV, it is a Class 2 misdemeanor, with jail for up to six months and a fine of up to $1,000.
+- For Schedule IV, it is a Class 2 misdemeanor, with jail for up to six months and/or a fine of up to $1,000.

 Intent to Sell or Distribute

-• Schedule I or II is a felony, with five to 40 years in prison and a fine of up to $500,000.
-For a second conviction, there is the possibility of life imprisonment.
+- Schedule I or II: is a felony, For the first felony conviction, it’s 5 to 40 years in prison and a fine of up to $500,000.
+For a second conviction, it’s no less than 5 years in prison, though there is the possibility of a life sentence in prison.
+The fine is the same for the first conviction ($500,000), and there is the possibility of life imprisonment.
 A third offense can carry up to life and a mandatory 10-year prison sentence.

-• Schedules III, IV, or V is a misdemeanor, with jail for up to one year and a fine of up to $2,500.
+- Schedules V or V1: These substances result in a misdemeanor charge, with jail for up to one year and a fine of up to $2,500.

 How to Fight a Drug Charge in Virginia